Alan Zucker: Founder, Project Management Essentials.

 I often see people making small decisions that put them on that slippery slope.
 Like when one project is running over-budget, but another is under, charging time to the under-budget project.
 I think it’s important to regularly think about what we are doing and making sure it is ethical?

 Then there’s the question of are we treating our people fairly?
 Are we treating our customers and our stakeholders and employees with respect?
-Are we being honest with them?
+Are we honest with them?
 Are we treating them the way we would want them to treat us?
 Are we creating the right relationships?
 I think those are the things I thought about a lot as a leader.
-Am I doing the right thing for my company, for my company and for myself?
+Am I doing the right thing for my company, for my company, and myself?
 Am I happy with myself when I wake up every morning?

 Alan: I think these are tough questions.
 Asking managers and leaders what questions they should ask themselves at a deeper level and asking what you should be asking your employees.
 These are all important questions.
 I don’t think they get enough air time.

 I also think most that are managers or leaders don’t get adequate training in how to manage.
 I think organizations should spend more effort developing management and leadership skills.
-I think we need to be focusing a more on teaching people how to lead, how to manage, and how to ask the right questions.
-In today’s environment, management and leadership is not just the province of people that have manager, director or vice president in their title.
+I think we need to be focusing more on teaching people how to lead, how to manage, and how to ask the right questions.
+In today’s environment, management and leadership is not just the province of people that have a manager, director, or vice president in their title.
 Almost everybody should ask themselves those types of questions.

 These are important questions.
 Creating safe environments in our organizations is also important.
-We didn’t talk about it, but I think many organizations do not have healthy cultures or environments.
+We didn’t talk about it, but many organizations do not have healthy cultures or environments.
 We see organizations where there’s fear.
 Or you where there’s dysfunction or disrespect.

 We need to be talking about not multi-tasking.
 People don’t multi-task.
 We task switch.
-And when we jump from one task to the next and then back there is a cost.
+And when we jump from one task to the next and then back, there is a cost.
 Pretty quickly, the cost of task switching overwhelms the effort dedicated to the task itself.